|Blood Group Antigen Gene Mutation Database|

 ABO gene is organized in 7 exons, and the coding sequence in the seven coding exons spans over 18kb of genomic DNA.
 The exons range in size from 28 to 688 bp and exons 6 and 7, the two largest exons, encode most of the coding sequence, 1062 bp in lenght.
 The single nucleotide deletion, found in a large number (but not all) of O alleles and responsible for the loss of the activity of the enzyme, is located in exon 6.
 The first of the seven nucleotide substitutions which distinguish the A and B transferases, resides in coding exon 6; exon 7, the largest of all, contains the other six nucleotide substitutions which result in four amino acid substitutions that differentiate the A and B transferases.
 Among those, substitutions responsible for alterations at two sites (L 266M and G268A) determine the A or B specificity of the enzyme (Yamamoto and Hakamori).
 This is because , as shown by crystallographic studies, those two sites reside at the active site of the enzyme and the replacement in the A enzyme, of L by M and G by A, results in an alteration of the shape of the active site pocket, so that a smaller size UDP-Gal, rather than UDP-GalNAc, becomes preferentially accomodated as a substrate.
 This change gives rise to the B specificity, or the B enzyme.
 In addition to four common alleles (A1(A101), A2(A201), B(B101) and O(O01)), numerous alleles which encode glycosyltransferases with changes in activity and/or specificity have been identified.
 The crystal structure of the enzyme has now been determined and this allows to model the various DNA alterations to assess their possible structural and functional consequences (Patenaude et al. Nature Structural Biology, 2002 9: 685-690).

-An erythroid cell-specific regulatory element, called the "+5.8-kb site" is located in the first intron at positions +5653 to +6154 (3' from translation start site) ; binding of the GATA-1/2 and RUNX1 transcription factors is required for its activity; the ABO promoter is located between nts -149 and -2 relative to the translations start site (Sano et al.Blood 2012 119 5301-5310).
+An erythroid cell-specific regulatory element, called the "+5.8-kb site" is located in the first intron at positions +5653 to +6154 (3' from translation start site) ; it appears that DNA changes within the regulatory element specify a number of haplotypes each linked to a specific ABO allele with exceptions that may be caused by genetic recombination.
+(Nakajima et al. Vox Sang 2015 109 online Aug.18.
+Binding of the GATA-1 or 2 and RUNX1 transcription factors is required for activity of the element.The element plays a major role in the regulatory activity of the entire region.
+Two ABO promoters are located between nts -149 and -2 relative to the translations start site Three documented alleles of the ABO genes showing DNA changes in the promoter region, show a decreased expression of the gene and a lower serum transferase activity.
+(Sano et al.Blood 2012 119 5301-5310).

 Function of proteins